Im-Rises/Chip8topia/README.md

 Major:

 - [ ] Add a try catch (check Chip8CoreBase todo)
-- [ ] Correct Chip8 sound emulation issue in desktop and crash in web version
-- [ ] Cleanup the full handling of the sound emulation
 - [ ] Add Xo-Chip audio
-- [ ] Replace the input handler singleton with another pattern...

 Minor:

+- [ ] Cleanup the full handling of the sound emulation
 - [ ] Depending on the rom extension, load the correct console (Chip8, SCHIP, SCHIPC, Xo-Chip)
 - [ ] Restarting a game when playing big xo-chip games will not reload the game from the start (we should reset memory and reload the game rom)